Ksramrz/churn/README.md

 ---

 ### Using the Admin Portal
-- **Cancellation Intake Form:** Autocomplete existing customers, log usage metrics, mark saves, and capture save notes.
-Submissions POST to `/cancellations` and immediately refresh dashboard data.
+- **Cancellation Intake Form:** Start typing a customer name/email; pick an existing profile or fill the inline mini-profile (email, agent type, campaign, start date) to create a new customer on the fly.
+Log usage metrics, mark saves, and capture save notes—each submission POSTs to `/cancellations` and immediately refreshes dashboard data.
 - **Filters:** Date range, closer, segment, reason, and saved/not saved filters drive all list + chart panels for precise drill-down.
 - **Exports:** Three quick actions in the header hit `/exports/cancellations.csv`, `/exports/saved-cases.csv`, and `/exports/monthly-report.pdf`.